 During its nearly two-decade-long previous iteration, the Charger badge denoted a more modern-looking sedan offered alongside a retro-styled coupe with the Challenger nameplate.

-The four-door has a distinctive form, more resembling an elongated coupe than a modern sedan.
+The four-door has a distinctive form resembling an elongated coupe more than a modern sedan.
 This allows Dodge to incorporate more of the late 1960s design into the sedan than in prior generations, a decision that may divide admirers of the outgoing Charger sedan.

 An internal combustion charger Daytona is also coming.

-Unlike earlier V-8 Chargers, the I-6 models come equipped with all-wheel drive.
+Unlike earlier H.O.Chargers, the SO models have all-wheel drive.
 The final performance figures and specs for these vehicles have not been revealed.

 Four-door Body Options

-The four-door has a distinctive form, more resembling an elongated coupe than a modern sedan.
+The four-door has a distinctive form resembling an elongated coupe more than a modern sedan.
 This allows Dodge to incorporate more of the late 1960s design into the sedan than in prior generations, a decision that may divide admirers of the outgoing Charger sedan.

 Dodge Charger, Banshee SRT